jmj06c/100-days-of-code/README.md

 Built with Node, Polymer 2.x, Xcode, Homebrew, Bower, Firebase

 ## Working in Native Default Terminal OSX
-`$brew install node `//READ all WARNINGS and fix as needed or gitter me for help @st.fresh
+`$brew install node `//READ all WARNINGS and fix as needed or gitter me for help @st-fresh

 `$npm install -g polymer-cli`